serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Abstractions/ITypeSource.md

 # ITypeSource interface
 **namespace:** *[Serenity.Abstractions](../README.md#serenity.abstractions-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Abstraction for type source which is used as an extensibility point for Serenity applications
+Abstraction for a type source which is used as an extensibility point for Serenity applications.

 ```csharp
 public interface ITypeSource